-An advanced Organic Rankine Cycle (ORC) system by utilizing Metal Organic Frameworks (MOFs) in order to enhance the heat and mass transfer efficiently that can be operated at low temperature heat source.
-Using such high-efficient sorbents (MOFs) in the system is showing the potential for compact ORC system design, unprecedented refrigerant loading, and the suitability to refrigerants that are commonly used in standard ORC as well as newly developed refrigerants.
+HYBRIXCEL’s patent pending technology is an advanced heat conversion to power organic Rankine cycle (ORC), utilizing nanostructured metal-organic frameworks (MOFs) in order to enhance the heat and mass transfer efficiently that can be operated at low-mid temperature from various heat sources such as geothermal and industrial waste heat.
+Using such high-efficient sorbents (MOFs) in the system is showing the potential for compact system design, unprecedented refrigerant loading, and the suitability to refrigerants that are commonly used in standard ORC as well as newly developed refrigerants.

-Hybrixcel is committed to finding the most suitable thermodynamics conversion cycle match to low temperature sources for standard and custom applications.
-Our groundbreaking technology take low heat from various heat sources and turn it into clean electricity.
+HYBRIXCEL is committed to finding the most suitable thermodynamics based conversion cycle match to low-mid grade temperature sources for standard and custom applications.

 ORGANIC RANKINE CYCLE